Boda1907/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
+# Data-Analysis-Bike Sales Dashboard
-Bike Sales Dashboard Built an Excel dashboard using Pivot Tables and slicers after cleaning the data, to analyze customer behavior and identify trends in bike purchases.
+Built an Excel dashboard using Pivot Tables and slicers after cleaning the data, to analyze customer behavior and identify trends in bike purchases.